 Charles L. Crittenden has been a director of the Company since 1979.
 Mr. Crittenden has been sole stockholder of Crittenden Paint & Glass Company since 1958.
-He is also an owner of Crittenden Enterprises, a real estate development company, and Chairman of the Board of Linco, Inc.
+He is also an owner of Crittenden Enterprises, a real estate development company, and Chairman of the Board of Linco, Inc. Mr. Crittenden's status as one of the Company's founders, his thirty-one year tenure on the Company's Board of Directors, and his years of business experience led the Board of Directors to conclude that he should serve as a Director.

 Robert G. Hunter, M.D. has been a director of the Company since 1998.
 Dr. Hunter is currently a practicing physician in private practice.
 Dr. Hunter created the statewide E.N.T.
-Organization (Rocky Mountain E.N.T., Inc.).
+Organization (Rocky Mountain E.N.T., Inc.) where he is currently a member of the Executive Committee.
 Dr. Hunter is Department Head of Otolaryngology, Head and Neck Surgery at Intermountain Medical Center and a past President of the medical staff of the Intermountain Medical Center.
-He is also a delegate to the Utah Medical Association and has served as a delegate representing the State of Utah to the American Medical Association.
-Dr. Hunter is a member of several medical advisory boards.
+He is also a delegate to the Utah Medical Association and has served as a delegate representing the State of Utah to the American Medical Association, and a member of several medical advisory boards.
+Dr. Hunter holds a B.S. degree in Microbiology from the University of Utah and received his medical degree from the University of Utah College of Medicine.
+Dr. Hunter's medical expertise and experience, and his administrative and leadership experience from serving in a number of administrative positions in the medical profession led the Board of Directors to conclude that he should serve as a Director.

 H. Craig Moody has been a director of the Company since 1995.
 Mr. Moody is owner of Moody & Associates, a political consulting and real estate company.
 He is a former Speaker and House Majority Leader of the House of Representatives of the State of Utah.
+From 1989 to 1992, Mr. Moody was Co-Chairman of the Utah Legislative Audit Committee.
+Mr. Moody holds a B.S. degree in Political Science from the University of Utah.
+Mr. Moody's real estate and governmental affairs expertise and years of business and leadership experience led the Board of Directors to conclude he should serve as a Director.

 Norman G. Wilbur has been a director of the Company since 1998.
 Mr. Wilbur worked for J.C.
 Penny's regional offices in budget and analysis.
 His final position was Manager of Planning and Reporting for J.C.
 Penny's stores.
 After 36 years with J.C.
 Penny's, Mr. Wilbur opted for early retirement in 1997.
 Mr. Wilbur is a past board member of Habitat for Humanity in Plano, Texas.
+Mr. Wilbur holds a B.S. degree in Accounting from the University of Utah.
+Mr. Wilbur's financial expertise and business experience from a successful career at JC Penny's led the Board of Directors to conclude he should serve as a director.
+In addition, the Board of Directors' determination that Mr. Wilbur is the Audit Committee "financial expert" lends further support to his financial acumen and qualification for serving as a Director.